pronoiac/the-manual/the-manual.md

 Once you have got through your list of studios in your local(ish) area go and put the kettle on, take a leak and make yourself a cup of tea (coffee if you have to) as the next move you have to make has no simple ABC answer.

 Between you sipping this cup of tea and getting to Number One you are going to be involved with a lot of people along the way and from all these people you can learn a lot.
-Whether they are just a tea boy or an international super star you bump into down at TV.
-Centre while doing Top of the Pops, everybody involved in this music game has some sort of insight or angle on it all.
+Whether they are just a tea boy or an international super star you bump into down at TV Centre while doing Top of the Pops, everybody involved in this music game has some sort of insight or angle on it all.
 Listen to what they all have to say but take nothing as gospel; you are going to have to start building up your own picture of how it all moves.

 When you do meet people that have had some sort of success it will be natural for you to feel impressed and give a lot more credence to what they have to say, rather than to what the tea boy says.